DewofyourYouth/products-list-app/README.md

 7. ☑️ form validation
    - name => less than 50 characters
    - price > 0
+8. ☑️ searchable by product name
-8. ☑️ search work and sorting
+9. ☑️ column sortable and reversable

 ### To Do: